The Cost of Discipleship. AG Adult Sunday School Manual.

 The sword Jesus has brought in the meantime (Matthew 10:34) represents the unshakable standard of righteousness against which the natural human response is rebellion.
 Any who will follow Christ will inevitably face opposition.
 And that opposition might come even from one’s closest friends and relatives.

-In verses 35-36, Jesus was not saying that the desired fruit of the gospel is discord within the home, any more than He was telling would- be disciples that family funerals or heartfelt farewells were detrimental in themselves.
+In verses 35-36, Jesus was not saying that the desired fruit of the gospel is discord within the home, any more than He was telling would-be disciples that family funerals or heartfelt farewells were detrimental in themselves.

 He was driving home the contrast between the lives of the redeemed and the unsaved.
 There can be no compromise with anyoneeven a parent, sibling, or trusted friendwho attempts to deter the believer from putting Christ first.
-And it is in putting Christ first that the believer experiences ultimate peace in his or her relationship with God.

 There is a second potential contradiction to avoid when living up to this standard.
 The “sword” of unwavering faithfulness to Christ and complete rejection of sin cannot cut into the believer’s obedience to Jesus’ commands regarding love.
 Love remains the supreme evidence of the believer’s redeemed life.
 Love must motivate continued efforts to proclaim truth even to those who violently reject it.